vinisalazar/BioProv/paper/paper.md

 They are implemented with BioProv's **Workflow** class and handle the creation of the BioProv project while running the desired pipeline.
 A user can write their own **Workflow** and the command-line parser will be automatically generated based on the parameters set by the user.
-For more information, please refer to BioProv's [`workflows` subpackage](https://github.com/vinisalazar/BioProv/tree/master/bioprov/workflows), where preset workflows are stored or run the `bioprov <workflow_name>` command in the CLI for help about a particular workflow.
+For more information, please refer to BioProv's [`workflows` subpackage](https://github.com/vinisalazar/BioProv/tree/master/bioprov/workflows), where preset workflows are stored, or run the `bioprov <workflow_name>` command in the CLI for help about a particular workflow.
 Presently, BioProv workflows are still limited, serving mainly as a reference for users to write their own workflows.
 However, one of the main future goals of the library is to support a range of common BWFs.
 We actively encourage users to contribute their workflows by following the